Best Leverage for Standard Account - Leverage and Margin Trading Explanation & Example

 Calculation:

-Investor has 9800% above required margin trading level amount
+Investor and Trader has 9800% above required margin trading level amount

-Because when a trader has a higher leverage means that they have more margin requirement percent above what's required(A.K.A.
-More "Free Margin") their open trades are less likely to get liquidated.
-This is reason why traders will select option 100:1 for their forex trading account but according to their risk management rules, they won't trade above 5:1 leverage option.
+Because when a forex trader has got a higher leverage means that they have more margin requirement percentage above what is required(A.K.A.
+More "Free Margin") their open trade positions are less likely to get liquidated.
+This is reason why traders will select option 100:1 for their forex account but according to their risk management rules, they won't trade above 5:1 leverage ratio.

 These Margin Levels are Shown in the MetaTrader 4 Screen Shot Below as an Example:

-MetaTrader 4 Platform Margin & Free Margin - Leverage and Margin for Standard Account Explained
+MT4 Software Margin and Free Margin - Leverage and Margin for Standard Account Explained